d12frosted/elpa-mirror/stable-melpa/virtual-comment-readme.txt

 - virtual-comment-show: show all comments of current project in a derived mode from outline-mode, press enter on a comment will call virtual-comment-go to go to the location of comment.
+Commands to link to other location (reference):
+- virtual-comment-remember-current-location store the current location
+- virtual-comment-add-ref add the stored location (reference) as comment
+- virtual-comment-goto-location go to location

 There are no default bindings at all for these commands.